hashicorp/nomad/website/source/guides/node-draining.html.md

 Note that this occurs 25 seconds after the initial migrations.
-The 25 second delay is because a replacement allocation took 10 seconds to become healthy and then the `min_healthy_deadline = "15s"` meant node draining waited an additional 15 seconds.
+The 25 second delay is because a replacement allocation took 10 seconds to become healthy and then the `min_healthy_time = "15s"` meant node draining waited an additional 15 seconds.
 If the replacement allocation had failed within that time the node drain would not have continued until a replacement could be successfully made.

 ### Scheduling Eligibility